 - Though it cost more for a longer route, you can enjoy your experience climbing Kilimanjaro in the long routes like 8 Days Lemosho Route.

-We hope this information will help you to choose the Best Time To Climb Kilimanjaro among all Kilimanjaro seasons.
+Altogether we hope this information will help you to choose the Best Time To Climb Kilimanjaro among all Kilimanjaro seasons.

 Won't you join us on the Roof of Africa?